 1. A designer submitted an existing logo as their design

-2. A designer submitted a stock image or elements of a stock image as their design
+2. A designer submitted (elements of) a stock image as their design

 In this scenario the designs share an obvious concept but the designs look too similar.
 A client does not want two versions of the same design from different designers.
 These designs, for a scientific research company, use a fish and a flask which are both fair concepts to develop.